Civil Candor

 One simple ethics rule all politicians fear

 Lawmakers are adept at pointing fingers at each other’s ethical lapses.
 Now it’s election season.
 The heat is on.
 Knees are shaking.
-People are unhappy, even angry over two lackluster candidates for America’s highest office.
+People are unhappy, even angry over for America’s highest office.
 Republicans need to worry not only about their Democratic opponents, but also how their public remarks about Trump will affect their numbers at the polls.

 House and Senate contenders have Trump and Clinton to argue over to distract us from the kinds of things that raise constituent blood pressure.
 We aren’t hearing many calls for new ethics rules, which is probably a good thing given the exaggerations and outright lies that will be sowed on the campaign trail this fall.